 To make excellent craft cider it is important to start with excellent apples – the right varieties, in the right state of ripeness and in good condition.

 The orchard year starts in the winter.
 This is when we do winter pruning and plant any new bare root trees.
-Cider apple trees take several years before they crop and during that time they need protecting from rabbits (by guards) and wind (by staking) and formative winter pruning.
+Cider apple trees take several years before they crop and during that time they need protecting from rabbits (by guards) and wind (by staking and wind breaks) and formative winter pruning.

 In summer there is plenty of work keeping the grass cut around the trees.
 The apples are developing on the trees.

 Autumn is harvest time.
 The earliest varieties – such as Discovery apples – ripen in late August and the latest varieties – such as Kingston Black – ripen in November.
 The busiest months for picking are September and October.
 We pick our apples by hand (as many hands as possible) and collect them in 25kg apple boxes which we then empty into 300kg apple bins.
 When we have several bins full we are ready for a day of pressing in our cider mill.